-Board Policy JD Student Discipline
+Board Policy JD

 It is the intention of the Paulding County Board of Education (Board) to have the Paulding County School District (District) operate each school in a manner that will provide the orderly process of education and that will provide for the welfare and safety of all students who attend the school within the District.
 In accordance with that purpose the Board authorizes the Superintendent to develop and implement a student discipline code for the District.
 The code shall be age appropriate, set forth standards for behavior and include a progressive discipline process.
 This code shall be reviewed and revised periodically and will comply with all the requirements of state and federal laws and State Board of Education rules.
 The Student Discipline Code shall be distributed to students and their parents or guardians within one week of the beginning of school or within one week of a transfer student enrolling in a District school.
 Parents/guardians and students are asked to sign a form acknowledging their receipt of the Student Code of Conduct.
 The Student Discipline Codes of Conduct for Elementary, Middle, and High School Students are contained in Regulation JD-R (2) and JD-R (3).
-The information regarding rules and regulations of this policy are contained in Regulations JD-R (0), JD-R (1), JD-R (2) and JD-R (3).